Skip to content

 Avoiding ATM fees in the Maldives

-Stick to ATMs from big banks for fewer fees, and consider taking out larger sums less often to reduce charges.
+Stick to ATMs from major banks for lower fees, and consider withdrawing larger sums less frequently to minimise charges.

-Check if your bank has any local partners to use their ATMs for free.
+Check if your bank has local partners that allow you to use their ATMs without incurring fees.
 Or, order Maldivian rufiyaa from us before you go to skip the ATM fees altogether.

 Is the Maldives cheap or expensive?